Azure/autorest.csharp/src/CADL.Extension/readme.md

 ### csharp emitter

-The emitter responses to emit the cadl model as json from cadl file.
+The emitter is responsible for emitting the cadl model as json from cadl file.

 #### Code Model